Showcasing Scotland’s investment proposition | Scottish Government

 FM: Time to capitalise on a potential £100 billion offshore wind market.

-The Scottish Government will host a major investment event in Edinburgh today (Monday 17th March) aimed at unlocking new private investment in the country’s rapidly growing offshore wind industry.
+The Scottish Government hosted a major investment event in Edinburgh aimed at unlocking new private investment in the country’s rapidly growing offshore wind industry.

-More than 100 stakeholders, including investors and developers, will attend the Global Offshore Wind Investment Forum, to be hosted by First Minister John Swinney.
+More than 100 stakeholders, including investors and developers, attended the Global Offshore Wind Investment Forum, hosted by First Minister John Swinney.

-The Forum is taking part following a Green Industrial Strategy commitment to raise the profile of Scotland as a destination for capital investment.
+The Forum took place following a Green Industrial Strategy commitment to raise the profile of Scotland as a destination for capital investment.
 The Strategy identified offshore wind as one of five priority areas for Scottish Government resources and investment.

 The Scottish Government is investing up to £500 million over five years in the Scottish offshore wind supply chain to leverage an expected £1.5 billion of private investment.